|Nutrition Facts (per serving)|

 Kefta briouats are usually served as a finger food or appetizer, but they can also be served as an entrée.
 This filling is mildly seasoned.
 Also try Spicy Kefta Briouats.

-How to Fold Briouats will show you how to enclose the kefta in the pastry and fold the briouats into triangles.
+The recipe includes instructions to enclose the kefta in the pastry and fold the briouats into triangles.

 1/2 kilogram (1 pound, 3 ounces) ground meat, beef, lamb, or a combo